el10savio/gset-crdt/README.md

 $ curl -i -X POST localhost:8081/gset/append/user2
 ```

-When reading the list of values in the set they then sync up with each other and thus return consistent values everytime from any node in the cluster
+When reading the list of values in the set they then sync up with each other and thus return consistent values every time from any node in the cluster

 ```
 $ curl -i -X GET localhost:8081/gset/list